 The historic Creamery District will be abuzz with Third Fridays, highlighting local artisans, cider, food, and a family friendly atmosphere.
-Music from the four piece group, Frogbite hopping from the depths of a murky pond on the side of a high hill in the heart of Humboldt county.
-Theis style varies from funky-jazzy to rock with a little retro thrown in for good measure.
+Music from the four piece group, Frogbite will grace the Creamery Courtyard.
+Hopping from the depths of a murky pond on the side of a high hill in the heart of Humboldt county, Frogbite’s style varies from funky-jazzy to rock with a little retro thrown in for good measure.

 Throughout the Creamery District near 824 L St, Arcata, CA 95521

 between N & L and 8th & 10th.